udaan-iitt/editions/2024_Summer/discussion-on-defence-with-mr-r-muralidharan.md

 He explained that the academia and the industry of a country are the two pillars of development, adding that nothing can go right if they don't learn to work hand in hand.
 He further emphasised that the skillset of the academia, put together with the engineering and manufacturing technologies of the industry, is what can get the development and economy of a country really high.
 Having said that, R. Muralidharan had so much to say about the question asked:

 > “The industry can think of a product.
 But, basic out of the box thinking and research innovation comes from academia.
 I will give you an example: you have your GPS which is there on your phone also.
 GPS uses a very advanced concept called time dilation.
 When Albert Einstein talked about time dilation, nobody thought it had any practical use.
 So, this is a simple example to say that basic science starts from basic scientific research.
 We need to get into detailed engineering, manufacturing, quality manufacturing.
 It’s a big process.
-So, academia, out of the box thinkers, science and technology thinkers – all of them are required to come to a problem solution.”
+So, academia, out of the box thinkers, science and technology thinkers – all of them are required to come together to a problem solution.”

 In today’s ever-evolving world, we are building a lot of new technology, artificial intelligence being one of the most impressive.
 However, according to him, when a country has developed technology, it should also possess a strong academia.
 This is simply because most of the research in the world comes from academia.
 Converting the fundamental research into a product is the industry’s job.